Ecwid/ecwid-api-docs/includes/_webhooks.md

 ## Processing webhooks

 Webhooks are a way to get notified about events in an Ecwid store.
+They are not sent in any particular order.
+So you shouldn't use them as actionable items.

+A rough description of webhook processing looks like this:

+- Receive a webhook from Ecwid
+- Check the entity that changed with the event in REST API (product, order, etc.)
+- Stop the further procedures or continue, depending on previous step results and your goal

-So they shouldn't be used as actionable items.
-See processing flow examples below.
+See some processing flow examples below.

 <aside class='note'>
 Webhooks are sent on any update of an order/product.
 Even if one field has changed.
 So make sure to check the details of order/product before processing it further.